 A complete on-premise AI stack needs these layers:

-- Model serving — vLLM, Ollama, or TGI to serve LLM inference
+- Model serving — vLLM, Ollama, or TGI (Text Generation Inference) to serve LLM inference

-- Vector database — pgvector (PostgreSQL extension) or dedicated like Qdrant
+- Vector database — pgvector (PostgreSQL extension) for persistent memory, or dedicated like Qdrant for high-volume search

 - Orchestration — something to route requests, manage context, and chain operations